dehsilvadeveloper/laravel10-notification/documentations/getting_started.md

 ## Getting Started

+Open a terminal on the root of the project and follow the instructions on this file.

 ### Install

 For start, clone the repository to your local environment.
 After that, run the following script: